Sri Lankan shares hit 3-wk high as blue chips gain

-COLOMBO, June 15 Sri Lankan shares rose on Thursday to hit a near three-week closing high as heavyweights John Keells Holdings Plc and Commercial Bank of Ceylon Plc gained.
+COLOMBO, June 15 (Reuters) - Sri Lankan shares rose on Thursday to hit a near three-week closing high as heavyweights John Keells Holdings Plc and Commercial Bank of Ceylon Plc gained.

 The Colombo stock index ended 0.4 percent higher at 6,694.64, its highest close since May 26.